MobleyLab/waterNES/README.md

 the root of the repository.
 The test script expects `gmx` to be in the path.

-A Github action runs this test on every push and every PR to `main`.
+A GitHub action runs this test on every push and every PR to `main`.

+## HPC3 files
+The scripts located at `hpc3/` are example files on how to use the scripts in this repository on UC Irvine's HPC3 cluster.
+These files are mostly stored to improve reproducibility within the Mobley Lab, but might also be useful as templates to others.